White Star Line: Olympic-class ships

 White Star moved their express service from Liverpool to Southampton in 1907, providing them with the advantage of a continental stopover in Cherbourg that allowed the vessel to take on more passengers.
 This service was initially provided by Teutonic, Majestic, Oceanic and Adriatic, the latter being slower but able to carry many more passengers.
 A ferry, the Gallic, was also purchased to help board passengers and luggage during the French stopover.
 This solution was only temporary, however, and the company was already planning the arrival of much larger and faster vessels in order to establish a regular and more efficient service.

 While Harland & Wolff started construction of the new Olympic class, White Star continued to diversify its activities.
 Its establishment in Southampton led to a price war between companies, which drastically reduced its third-class fares.
 It was at this point that the North Atlantic Conference was created to regulate fares and crossings according to demand.
 In 1909, White Star took over part of the activities of the Dominion Line, another IMM company serving Canada.
 Two of this company's ships, then under construction, were transferred to White Star and became Laurentic and Megantic, bringing the company into the Canadian route.
 These two ships also served as a testing ground for the propulsion method of the Olympic-class liners.

 When she entered service in June 1911, Olympic was an immediate and highly satisfactory success, with White Star ordering a third ship, Britannic.
 The initial success was quickly disrupted.
 On 20 September 1911, Olympic was damaged following a collision with the cruiser HMS Hawke, which led to her return to the shipyard for lengthy repairs and the postponement of the entry into service of Titanic.

-Titanic eventually entered service in April 1912, but her career would be short lived.
+Titanic eventually entered service in April 1912, but her career would be short-lived.
 She was lost after striking an iceberg on her maiden voyage, leading to the deaths of around 1,500 people.
 The impact on public opinion was considerable.

-The sinking of Titanic caused a small loss of confidence in large liners, which had to be equipped with additional life-saving devices.
+The sinking of Titanic caused a small loss of confidence in large liners, which had to be equipped with additional lifeboats.
 Olympic suffered a mutiny shortly after the sinking, when some of her stokers expressed concern about the seaworthiness of her hastily installed collapsible lifeboats and refused to work.
-The vessel was withdrawn from service in October 1912 and was extensively refitted to improve her safety in light of Titanic.
+The ship was withdrawn from service in October 1912 and was extensively refitted to improve her safety in light of Titanic′s sinking.
 She returned to service in March 1913.
 Construction of Britannic was postponed in order to allow the lessons learned from the sinking of her sister to be implemented into her design.